 Mercurio D. Rivera

-Six of his stories have received “Honorable Mentions” in Gardner Dozois’s Year’s Best Science Fiction anthologies.
+Eleven of his stories have garnered “Honorable Mentions” in Gardner Dozois’s Year’s Best Science Fiction anthologies.

 Many of his stories have been translated and published in China, Poland and the Czech Republic.

 Mercurio has appeared several times on the NYC radio show “Hour of the Wolf” on WBAI.
 On one occasion, he read a first draft of his story “The Fifth Daniel” and subjected it to a live, on-air critique from his writing group, Altered Fluid.
 The revised story, re-titled “The Fifth Zhi,” later appeared in Interzone; a podcast of the story can be heard at Escape Pod.